nemethf/eglot-x/README.md

   The built-in outline-minor-mode helps to naviagate / understand a recursive layout.

+  A better [layout optimization approach][lwn955709] relies on run-time statistics as well, which this command does not provide.

 ### rust-analyzer specific extensions for debugging rust-analyzer
 - [Analyzer Status]: see defun `eglot-x-analyzer-status`.
 - [Syntax Tree]: see defun `eglot-x-show-syntax-tree`.